Farmer-Eds-Shed/Farm-Weather-Window/README.md

 ### Input Testing
 All user inputs were tested thoroughly to ensure all input data is handled correctly and appropriate feedback is given to the user as follows:

-Set location blank entries - Returns 'Town or country cannot be blank' :white_check_mark: <br>
+:white_check_mark:Set location blank entries - Returns 'Town or country cannot be blank'  <br>
-Set location invalid location or country code - Returns 'Loction Not found, Please try again' :white_check_mark: <br>
+:white_check_mark:Set location invalid location or country code - Returns 'Loction Not found, Please try again' <br>
-Main menu enter non numeric charecters - Returns 'Invalid Input', 'Please enter a number between 1 and 8' :white_check_mark: <br>
+:white_check_mark:Main menu enter non numeric charecters - Returns 'Invalid Input', 'Please enter a number between 1 and 8' <br>
-Main menu enter number not between 1 and 8 - Returns 'Please enter a number between 1 and 8' :white_check_mark: <br>
+:white_check_mark: Main menu enter number not between 1 and 8 - Returns 'Please enter a number between 1 and 8' <br>
-Check Each menu option 1 to 8 - All behave as expected. :white_check_mark: <br>
+:white_check_mark: Check Each menu option 1 to 8 - All behave as expected.  <br>

 ### API Testing
-Test API unreachable - Returns 'Connection Error: please try again later.' :white_check_mark: <br>
+:white_check_mark: Test API unreachable - Returns 'Connection Error: please try again later.' <br>
-Test Invalid API key - Returns 'Invalid API key.
-Please see https://openweathermap.org/faq#error401 for more info.' :white_check_mark:<br>
+:white_check_mark: Test Invalid API key - Returns 'Invalid API key.
+Please see https://openweathermap.org/faq#error401 for more info.' <br>

 ### Functionality testing
-Tested each forecast window using different regions in order to produce an available window. :white_check_mark: <br>
+:white_check_mark: Tested each forecast window using different regions in order to produce an available window.<br>
-Tested each forecast window using different regions in order to no window available message.  :white_check_mark: <br>
+:white_check_mark: Tested each forecast window using different regions in order to no window available message.   <br>

-## Fixed Bugs

 ## Libraries and Technologies Used

 ### Python Libraries:
-Requests
-Os
-Json
-Time
-Colorama
-Texttable
-Art
+Requests - Used for API requests.
+Os - Used for OS interactions.
+Json - Used to handle json formatted data from the API.
+Time - Used to convert timestamps to days.
+Colorama - Used to add color.
+Texttable - Used to build tables for weather forecasts.
+Art - Used to create larege fonts.

 ### Programs Used
-GIT
+GIT - Code Repo
-Code Anywhere
+Code Anywhere - IDE
-Heroku
+Heroku - Deployment
-Node-Red
+Node-Red - Experimentation with API requests.

 ## Deployment